As-Samu

+As-Samu' is located on a tell identified with the ancient Eshtemoa, from which it derives its name.
+Initially a small village in the early Ottoman era, as-Samu' gradually grew into a larger settlement over the years.
+In 1966, it was the site of the Samu incident.
+Since the 1990s, as-Samu' has been governed by the Palestinian Authority as part of Area A of the West Bank.
+It is known for its handwoven kilims.

 Geography

 The area is a hilly, rocky area cut by some wadis.
 The Armistice Demarcation Line (ADL, Green line) runs generally east to west approximately five kilometers south of as-Samu'.
 The village of as-Samu' is located on twin hills with a wadi varying from shallow to deep between them.
 According to the Palestinian Central Bureau of Statistics the town had a population of 19,649 in 2007.

 History

 Ancient period

-As-Samu' is built upon a tell identified with Eshtemoa, an ancient Judahite and later Jewish settlement mentioned in various historical sources.
+As-Samu' is built upon a tell identified with the biblical Eshtemoa mentioned in various historical sources.
 In 1971, five pottery jars dated to the 9th-8th centuries BCE were found in as-Samu', bearing inscriptions written in the Paleo-Hebrew alphabet.
-These jars contained one of the largest silver hoards ever found in Israel and the Palestinian Territories.
+These jars contained one of the largest silver hoards ever found in Palestine.

 Classical period

 In the 4th-century CE, Eshtemoa was described by Eusebius in his Onomasticon as a large Jewish village.

-The Jerusalem Talmud mentions Eshtemoa as the place of residence of an amora (scholar) who dwelt in the town during the 4th century by the name of Hasa of Eshtemoa.
+In the late 19th century, a number of explorers visited the village and documented carved architectural elements scattered within it.
+These elements were incorporated into the walls of the village houses, with some reportedly adorned with a menorah and Hebrew/Aramaic inscriptions.

+A distinctive burial cave from the second and third centuries CE was discovered at as-Samu'.
+It features an elliptical layout along with collection pits and storage chambers integrated into its walls.
+Inside, twelve intact Jewish ossuaries dating from Late Second Temple Period to the Late Roman period.

-In 1934, the remains of an ancient Jewish synagogue, now known as the Eshtemoa synagogue, were unearthed at as-Samu'.
+In 1934, the remains of the "Eshtemoa synagogue," were unearthed at as-Samu'.
 The synagogue is dated to around the 4th–5th century CE.
 Four seven-branched menorahs were discovered carved onto door lintels and one of them is displayed in Jerusalem's Rockefeller Museum.
-Beginning in the seventh century, the structure served as a mosque.